-Gladstone Small is a former cricketer who played in seventeen Tests and fifty three One Day Internationals for England.
-A batsman and fast-medium bowler he also played for Warwickshire and South Australia, and was a Director of the Professional Cricketer’s Association.
+Gladstone Small is a former international cricketer who played in 17 Tests and 53 One-Day Internationals for England.
+A fast-medium bowler, he also played for Warwickshire and South Australia, and was a Director of the Professional Cricketers' Association.

-Gladstone was in England's squad for the 1987 and 1992 Cricket World Cups and helped England retain the Ashes in 1986-87, taking 5 for 48 and being named ‘Man of the Match’.
-He first played for Warwickshire in 1980 and was integral to the strong Warwickshire side of 1994 before his retirement from professional cricket in 1999.
+Gladstone was in England's squad for the 1987 and 1992 Cricket World Cups and helped England retain the Ashes in 1986-87, taking 5-48 and being named ‘Man of the Match’ in one of the Tests in Australia.
+He first played for Warwickshire in 1980 and was integral to the strong Warwickshire side of the early 1990s before his retirement from professional cricket in 1999.

 He is renowned for his commitment and enthusiasm as a team player, and as one of the most popular characters in County Cricket.